ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 ## Saving Keys

-Next I will show how to save a new key into the database.
+Next I will show you how to save a new key into the database.
 First we need need to create an empty `KeySet` again.
 We also **need to fetch** all keys for the namespace before we will be able to save a new key.

 ```java
 KeySet set = KeySet.create();